dipankardas011/dipankardas-portfolio/content/diary/Jul24.md

 description = "Let's talk about my July 2024"
 +++

+# Date 2024-07-08
+* added wasm http server by removing Polling allocator for <= wasmtime@23.0
+* Understood why we need pre-compiled wasm binary
+* understanding about frappe and also ansible python module

 # Date 2024-07-07
 * ksctl improved application support
 * ksctl aws EKS review of the PR and also merged new contributor PR